If you are interested in applying to the Scholarly Concentrations Program, please apply here.

 Students work on their capstone projects throughout the 4 years of medical school.
 Specific opportunities for capstone work include the summer between Years 1 and 2 as well as designated elective times in Years 3 and 4.
 Capstone projects have included creating systems for better treatment of the underserved, developing learning modules for students in the MCOM pre-matriculation program, and improving systems to ensure patient safety.
 To date, students have published their SCP capstone projects in a variety of peer reviewed scientific journals and have presented their abstracts at national and local meetings.

-View examples of Capstone Projects complete in past years.
+Here are examples of Capstone Projects completed in past years.

 The student is required to keep a complete record of all of their concentration experiences (educational and/or creative experiences) as well as activity hours for the concentration.
-A Student Progress Report is required from all SCP members annually and is due by August 15th.
+The ePortfolio system is ideal for recording all student activities.
+At minimum, the student should update their records quarterly.
 Sufficient and accurate documentation of achievements for the required concentration experiences is necessary for recognition at graduation.